manikanta-katadi/Decline-Curve-Analysis/README.md

 - Water Cut
 - Gas-Oil Ratio (GOR)

-> **Note:** The original dataset is proprietary and has been excluded from this repository.
+> **Note:** The original production dataset is proprietary and has been excluded from this repository.

 ---

 ## Technologies Used

 ### Programming Language

 - Python

 ### Development Environment

 - Jupyter Notebook

 ### Python Libraries

 - NumPy
 - Pandas
 - Matplotlib